ewier/PROJECT-WDZD-embedding-visualisation/README.md

+# About the project

+USING EMBEDDING TEXTS (E.G. CREATED AT HUGGINGFACEEMBEDDINGS HELP) AND ANY DATABASE
+VECTOR (NP.
+ELASTICSEARCH) CREATE IN STREAMLIT
+ A DASHBOARD THAT WILL VISUALIZE THESE SETTLEMENTS UMAP, T-SNE, PACMAP, TRIMAP.

+The goal of this project is to build an app that visualises text datasets using embedding models, a vector database and tools such as UMAP, T-SNE, PACMAP, or TRIMAP.
+The app was created in streamlit and allows the user to choose a dataset, a model and a dimentionality reduction technique.

+# How to run

 To run embedding and visualisation:
 1. Install elasticsearch
 2. Modify properties.json - add your elasticsearch password and update the document paths to match your environment